OneTouch AT G2 and 10G Network Assistant

 - Documenting network performance from layer 1 to 7 where the documentation serves as proof that the services they provided were delivered successfully

 - Providing value-added service to their enterprise customers in the form of network assessments and troubleshooting

 1G and Wi-Fi End-to-end path performance measurement

 Ensure that newly installed or upgraded wired and Wi-Fi networks meet SLA objectives and are ready for new high-bandwidth applications by measuring end-to-end path performance.
-Measure throughput, frame loss, latency and jitter between a local OneTouch AT G2 connected to Wi-Fi or wired client network, and a remote OneTouch AT peer or a remote LinkRunner reflector or a NPT reflector software agent installed on a window based PC connected to the end of the path to test.
+Measure throughput, frame loss, latency and jitter between a local OneTouch AT G2 connected to Wi-Fi or wired client network, and a remote OneTouch AT peer, a remote LinkRunner reflector or a NPT reflector software agent installed on a window based PC connected to the end of the path to test.
 A remote peer provides upstream and downstream results while a remote reflector yields round trip results.
 Measure performance at rates up to 1 Gbps on copper and fiber networks and 600 Mbps on Wi-Fi networks.
-A special use model exists that enables testing from the OneTouch AT wired interface to the Wi-Fi interface on the same instrument for testing without a remote.
+A special use model exists that enables testing from the OneTouch AT G2 wired interface to the Wi-Fi interface on the same instrument for testing without a remote.
 To validate support for a client's application at a remote site, the NPT Reflector Software can be downloaded to the client's Windows-based PC from the OneTouch AT G2/10G with a Web Browser.
 This will save you time and costs from having to dispatch any equipment or employees.

-Figure 10.
-End-to-end path performance measurement validates link readiness and SLA compliance
+Figure 12: End-to-end path performance measurement validates link readiness and SLA compliance.

 The OneTouch AT with G2 module will be located at one end.
 There are options for the test instrument to be located at the other end of the link.
 The OneTouch AT with G2 module also support loop back testing to itself from its wire to its Wi-Fi interface.